nidhi752/4th-semester-ai-project/README.md

 - [TensorFlow Documentation](https://www.tensorflow.org/)
 - [FastAPI Documentation](https://fastapi.tiangolo.com/)
-- Inspiration from latest research on AI-driven drug discovery (Nature, Science, IEEE papers).
+- Inspired by cutting-edge AI research in drug discovery (Nature, IEEE, Science).

 ---

 ## 📜 License

-This project is licensed for educational purposes only.
+This project is licensed for educational use only.
 © 2025 Nidhi Kuntal

 ---

-# ✨ Thank you for exploring the project!
+# ✨ Thank you for exploring this project!